 The Vermont Extension and Arrowhead Re-route

 This extension into Vermont is the NCT route originally proposed in 1975 in the Final Environmental Impact Statement for the Potential Addition of the North Country Trail to the National Trails System.
-Back in the late 1970’s Vermont did not want to bring additional traffic onto the Long Trail and asked that the NCT terminate in NY, which happened with the NCT’s designation under the National Trails System Act in 1980.
+Back in the late 1970’s; however, Vermont did not want to bring additional traffic onto the Long Trail and asked that the NCT terminate in NY.
+This happened with the NCT’s designation under the National Trails System Act in 1980.

 This plan has widespread local support from agencies and groups like the Village of Middlebury, Vermont Agency of Natural Resources, the U.S. Forest Service, Middlebury Area Land Trust, Green Mountain Club, and the Appalachian Trail Conservancy.